 Photo by Zhang Chi (2015)

 Cao Fei (b.
 1978, Guangzhou) is a Chinese artist based in Beijing.
 She is one of the most significant and innovative young artists to have emerged on the international scene from China.
 Her multimedia projects explore the lost dreams of the young Chinese generation and their strategies for overcoming and escaping reality.
 She mixes social commentary, popular aesthetics, references to Surrealism, and documentary conventions in her films and installations.
 Her works reflect on the rapid and chaotic changes that are occurring in Chinese society today.

-Cao Fei was a nominee for the Future Generation Art Prize 2010 and was the finalist of Hugo Boss Prize 2010, and won The 2006 Best Young Artist Award in 2006 and Best Artist Award in 2016; Piedra de Sal Award at Cuenca Biennale in 2016.
+Cao Fei was a nominee for the Future Generation Art Prize 2010 and the finalist of Hugo Boss Prize 2010.
+She received the Chinese Contemporary Art Award (CCAA) Best Young Artist Award in 2006 and Best Artist Award in 2016; Piedra de Sal Award at Cuenca Biennale in 2016.